Suffrage: United States

 The Constitution of the United States did not originally define who was eligible to vote, allowing each state to decide this status.
-In the early history of the U.S., most states allowed only white male adult property owners to vote (about 6% of the population).
-By 1856 property ownership requirements were eliminated in all states, giving suffrage to most white men.
+In the early history of the US, most states allowed only adult property owners to vote (about 6% of the population).
+By 1856 property ownership requirements were eliminated in all states, but suffrage was restricted to white men.
 However, tax-paying requirements remained in five states until 1860 and in two states until the 20th century.

 Since the Civil War, five amendments to the Constitution have limited the ways in which the right to vote may be restricted in American elections, though none have added a general right to vote.